Events and Parties nowadays aren’t the simple affairs they were once upon a time. Nowadays, parties of all sorts are more complex.

 Usually, most people would be delighted by your offer since it helps them overcome lots of hassles and saves time.
 Whether or not to charge for these services is purely your choice.

-Put all your experience at the event planner to work to organize such parties.
+Put all your experience as an event planner to work to organize such parties.

 3. Learn a Few Party Games